 Some people think they can make a fast buck by stealing our name and our reputation.
 They set up websites and companies using the name ‘easy‘ (or phonetic versions of it) which can either pay a passing resemblance to an easyGroup company or be a direct copy.

-Sometimes these people ask us form money, sometimes they just hope consumers will think they are an easyGroup company and will part with their money.
-IF you see a company that you thin is disguising itself as an easyGroup company that is try to piggyback off our brand in any way, then please help us to protect both the consumer and our brand.
+Sometimes these people ask us for money, sometimes they just hope consumers will think they are an easyGroup company and will part with their money.
+If you see a company that you think is disguising itself as an easyGroup company that is trying to piggyback off our brand in any way, then please help us to protect both the consumer and our brand.
 Please email any information to firstname.lastname@example.org and indicate if at any stage you have been under the impression that this was a genuine easyGroup company set up by our founder and chairman Stelios.
 Evidence of confusion helps our case.

 Mark Dixon’s Regus ordered by the High Court to pay £65,000 in costs over EASY branding dispute to Sir SteliosPosted on: 17 January 2019

 Sir Stelios Haji-Ioannou’s easyGroup, owner of the easy family of brands (www.easy.com), has today claimed a second important victory in its long running legal battle against various brand thieves.
 A week after its success against French supermarket giant Carrefour, easyGroup has now won an important battle against IWG PLC, the London Stock Exchange listed company that owns Regus https://www.regus.com/ and other “serviced office” brands, over its use of the “easyoffices” name.

 The High Court has now found in easyGroup’s favour and today ordered IWG to pay the sum of £65,000 in legal costs to easyGroup.

 French supermarket giant Carrefour backs down over EASY branding dispute with Sir SteliosPosted on: 09 January 2019